 Optical parametric chirped pulse amplification (OPCPA) is the only currently available laser technology simultaneously providing high peak and average power, as well as few-cycle pulse duration required by the most demanding scientific applications.
 Light Conversion’s answer to these demands is a portfolio of cutting-edge OPCPA products that are based on years of experience in developing and manufacturing optical parametric amplifiers (OPAs) and femtosecond lasers.

-See our white paper on Femtosecond Laser Systems for Science!
+See our catalog on Femtosecond Laser Systems for Science!

 |time-resolved spectroscopy equipment||E|

-See also our product catalog on Femtosecond Laser Systems for Science!
+See also our on Femtosecond Laser Systems for Science!

 Information of Light Conversion Appears on the Following Pages

 Pages with Suppliers for Products

 autocorrelators, femtosecond lasers, fluorescence microscopes, high harmonic generation equipment, industrial lasers, Kerr lens mode-locked lasers, lasers for material processing, mid-infrared laser sources, optical parametric amplifiers, optical parametric chirped-pulse amplifiers, scientific lasers, spectrometers, time-resolved spectroscopy equipment, ultrafast lasers